 Like the car isn’t slow enough as it is, they had to add those big heavy tires!

 I’ve had the “woodie” version of this and it’s a great vehicle especially in the snow!
-I’m surprised the driver hasn’t listed this in the FB Eagle Group as there is a huge following on that page looking for these vehicles.
+I’m surprised the driver hasn’t listed this on the FB Eagle Group as there is a huge following on that page of people looking for these vehicles.
 All that aside $15K seems a bit high given what BAT has been bringing for some pristine ones over the last few months.
-Still quite a few of them on the road today and available for purchase which is supposing.
+Still quite a few of them on the road today and available for purchase which is surprising given the production numbers.